Australia, and The Mountains That Breathe Blue

-I had no clear idea what I planned to achieve, with respect to being renewed.
+I had no clear idea what I planned to achieve, with respect to my Blue Period renewal.
 But I did know that if I was making space for the new me to flex her larger self, I needed to change the venue, or I would re-script to the old norms.

 How big is your house?